 4. When the Terms of Employment Do Not Change

-If the terms of employment (job duties, salary, etc.) remain the same, even if the company undergoes internal changes such as corporate restructuring, an amendment may not be needed.
-The USCIS recognizes that such corporate changes, where the job and employment conditions remain unaffected, do not require an amended petition.
+If the terms of employment (job duties, salary, etc.) remain the same, certain internal corporate changes such as restructuring may not require an amendment.

 Conclusion